AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - In contrast, the linear model’s trend and seasonality are both on point, and the January 1st drop is adjusted for nicely.
 The model is not able to match some peaks and troughs fully, which are possibly cyclical in nature.
-That’s where Model 2 will come in.
+That’s where model 2 will come in.

+  - The piecewise linear trend method allows us to respond to turns in the trend more precisely, while keeping the trend lines robust against fluctuations.

 ### Rolling crossvalidation